Is there a weak link in your property chain?

 What does chain free mean when buying a property?

 Chain free when buying another property means that your purchase is not dependant on anyone else selling or buying a house, which is the same as no chain.

 How can I avoid a property chain?

-If any part of the chain breaks, then make sure the estate agent remarkets the property quickly, possibly at a reduced price to find another buyer and minimise delays.
-If the break is your purchase or sale, then likewise, move quickly to find another property or find another buyer.
+If any part of the chain breaks, make sure the estate agent remarkets the property quickly, possibly at a reduced price, to find another buyer and minimise delays.
+If the break is your purchase or sale, move quickly to find another property or find another buyer.